vprusso/toqito/docs/getting_started.rst

 The :code:`toqito` module makes heavy use of the :code:`cvxpy` module for solving various convex optimization problems that naturally arise for certain problems in quantum information.
 The installation instructions for :code:`cvxpy` may be found on the project's `installation page <https://www.cvxpy.org/install/index.html>`_.
-But these installation instructions can be ignored as :code:`pip install toqito` will also install :code:`cvxpy` as a dependency.
+However these installation instructions can be ignored as :code:`pip install toqito` will also install :code:`cvxpy` as a dependency.

 As a dependency for many of the solvers, you will need to ensure you have the :code:`BLAS` and :code:`LAPACK`